WSTG - Latest

 - Information it is illegal to collect in the relevant jurisdiction

 - Information a user has opted out of collection, or not consented to e.g. use of do not track, or where consent to collect has expired

-Consequently, it is wiser to keep logs in a separate location and not in the web server itself.
+Therefore, it is wise to keep logs in a separate location and not on the web server itself.
 This also makes it easier to aggregate logs from different sources that refer to the same application (such as those of a web server farm) and it also makes it easier to do log analysis (which can be CPU intensive) without affecting the server itself.

-Logs can introduce a Denial of Service condition if they are not properly stored.
-Any attacker with sufficient resources could be able to produce a sufficient number of requests that would fill up the allocated space to log files, if they are not specifically prevented from doing so.
+Improper storage of logs can introduce a Denial of Service condition.
+Any attacker with sufficient resources might be able to produce a sufficient number of requests that would fill up the allocated space to log files, if they are not specifically prevented from doing so.
 However, if the server is not properly configured, the log files will be stored in the same disk partition as the one used for the operating system software or the application itself.
-This means that if the disk were to be filled up the operating system or the application might fail because it is unable to write on disk.
+This means that if the disk becomes filled, the operating system or the application might fail due to the inability to write on the disk.